 According to popular belief, Tulsi is the wife of Lord Vishnu, thus chewing tulsi leaves is considered as a disrespectful act.
 However, that’s a religious take on the subject.

 When looked scientifically, according to botanists, Tulsi has a maximum quantity of Mercury in it.
 Precisely speaking, when you apply raw Mercury on your teeth, your teeth will start falling immediately.
 Thus, the effect of Tulsi might not have such immediate effect but it surely damages the teeth with the amount of Mercury it has in its leaves.

-Most of the researchers also say that Tulsi contains some small dose of a slightly harmful acid and since the medium of our mouth is alkaline, it can react with the acidic content in TuWhy Should I Avoid Chewing Tulsi Leaves?lsi and cause tooth decay.
+Most of the researchers also say that Tulsi contains some small dose of a slightly harmful acid and since the medium of our mouth is alkaline, it can react with the acidic content in Tulsi and cause tooth decay.

 Moreover, Tulsi also contains quite a bit of iron in it.
-Thus, when chewed regularly with your teeth it could lead to discolourations of your teeth or your teeth might become yellowish or light brown in colour.
+Thus, when chewed regularly with your teeth it could lead to discolorations of your teeth or your teeth might become yellowish or light brown in color.